Sister Abhaya murder case: Details of Trial Court sentence

 (1) Accused Father Thomas Kottoor and Sister Sephy are sentenced to undergo imprisonment for life and a fine of ₹5 lakh is imposed on each of them for the offence u/s 302 r/w 34 of the Indian Penal Code, in default of payment of fine, he / she shall undergo simple imprisonment for a period of two years.

 (2) Father Thomas Kottoor and Sister Sephy shall undergo rigorous imprisonment for seven years and a fine of ₹50 thousand is imposed on each of them for the offence u/s 201 r/w 34 of the Indian Penal Code, in default of payment of fine, the convicts shall undergo simple imprisonment for a period of one year.

 (3) Accused Father Thomas Kottoor is also sentenced to undergo life imprisonment and a fine of ₹1 lakh is imposed on him for the offence u/s 449 of the Indian Penal Code, in default of payment of fine, he shall undergo simple imprisonment for a period of one year.

 The sentences of Father Thomas Kottoor and Sister Sephy shall run concurrently.
-The accused Father Thomas Kottoor is committed to the Central Prison, Thiruvananthapuram and accused Sister Sephy is committed to Women's Prison, Thiruvananthapuram, to serve the sentence imposed.
+The accused Father Thomas Kottoor is committed to the Poojappura Central Prison and accused Sister Sephy is committed to Women's Prison, Thiruvananthapuram, to serve the sentence imposed.